laurgao/qaoa-weighted-maxcut/README.md

 3. Change the input graph into a weighted one

-This was before I had really looked at anyone else's implementations in practice.
-I based it off of my understanding of theory.
+This was before I had really looked at anyone else's weighted implementations in practice, so I based it off of my understanding of the theory.
 By nature that we're trying to maximize the sum of the weights of the number of cut edges, it made sense to simply multiply the unweighted cost by the weight.
 An edge with a higher weight being cut would increase our "score" more than an edge with a lower weight.

 In Jack Ceroni's code, for the cost hamiltonian, he uses `cirq.ZZPowGate(exponent= -1*gamma/math.pi).on(qubits[i.start_node], qubits[i.end_node])`